adetaylor/webkit-wiki/Contributing.md

 * Check to ensure a pull-request is approved and not blocked
 * Insert reviewer names into the commit message
-* Rebase the pull-request against it's parent branch
+* Rebase the pull-request against its parent branch
 * [Canonicalize](https://github.com/WebKit/WebKit/wiki/Source-Control#canonicalization) the commits to be landed
 * Push changes to [svn.webkit.org](https://svn.webkit.org/repository/webkit/)
 * Wait for the GitHub mirror to pick up [svn.webkit.org](https://svn.webkit.org/repository/webkit/) changes